-For men, recognizing depression’s warning signs can be hard.
-Ignoring them is worse.
+For men, recognizing warning signs of depression can be hard to acknowledge.
+But ignoring them is worse.

 Heavyweight boxing champion Mike Tyson.
 The most decorated Olympian of all time, swimmer Michael Phelps.
 Four-time NBA All-Star DeMar DeRozan.
 The list goes on.
 Baseball Hall-of-Famer Ken Griffey, Jr. Six-time NFL All-Star wide receiver Brandon Marshall.